- Light Rail offers little to no travel-time savings, while also doubling commute times during construction by

 - Light Rail misleads in its premise; despite “shaping communities”, it ignores the issue of auto-use growth and fails to meet regional reduction targets

-City of Surrey’s Light Rail Transit (LRT) proposal isn’t comprehensive: it may assist in lessening certain issues, but completely ignores others.
-Light Rail also creates several issues: By choosing Light Rail, we actually worsen transit on one of the proposed corridors (104 Ave) and accept a solution that poses reliability & safety risks (LRT will run through the most dangerous intersections in Surrey and is prone to accidents & service disruptions).
+City of Surrey’s Light Rail Transit (LRT) proposal isn’t comprehensive: it creates more problems than it solves.
+By choosing Light Rail, we actually worsen transit on one of the proposed corridors (104 Ave) and accept a solution that poses reliability & safety risks (LRT will run through the most dangerous intersections in Surrey and is prone to accidents & service disruptions).